-The company's costs for research and development as of December 31, 2019 amount to SEK 47.2 million after to exchange rate gains on foreign currency forward contracts and currency deposits and is a significant amount in the income statement.
-It is managements assessment that the entire amount should be expensed instead of being capitalized as intangible assets since the criteria in IAS 38 regarding capitalization are not deemed to be fulfilled.
-The company describes its positions in the accounting principles on page 34.
+The company's costs for research and development as of December 31, 2020 amount to TSEK 44 672 after exchange rate gains on foreign currency forward contracts and currency deposits and is a significant amount in the income statement.
+It is management's assessment that the entire amount should be expensed instead of being capitalized as intangible assets since the criteria in IAS 38 regarding capitalization are not deemed to be fulfilled.
+The company describes its positions in the accounting principles on page 29.
 Our audit procedures included, but were not limited to: